Updated May 4, 2023

 So how can you make sure they're picking up good financial habits?

 Banking apps like Step are designed to teach teens financial literacy.
-In this guide, see if the Step Card is right for your teen and how it compares to Greenlight and Copper.
+In this guide, see if the Step Card is right for your teen and how it compares to Greenlight and Chase First Banking.

 What is Step?